 Some specialized and advanced architectural resources can efficiently be utilized when configured and instantiated properly instead of inferring them.
 Depending on the FPGA family being used, the number and types of such resources vary.
-In the Artix-7 family, clocking, SelectIO, soft error mitigation, and XADC resources are supported by the architectural wizard.
-These resources are accessed under the FPGA Features and Design folder of the IP Catalog tool.
+In the Artix-7 family, clocking, SelectIO, and soft error mitigation (SEM) resources are supported by the architectural wizard.
+In the Artix-7 family, an additional architectural resource, GTP Transceiver, is available.
+These resources are accessed under the IP Catalog capability of the Vivado tool.

 On the Nexys4 board, a 100 MHz clock source is available which is connected to the E3 pin of the FPGA.
 This clock source can be used to generate a number of clocks of different frequencies and phase shifts.
-This is done by using architectural resources called Digital Clock Manager (DCM) and Phase Locked Loop (PLL) of the Artix-7 family FPGA.
+This is done by using architectural resources called Mixed-Mode Clock Manager (MMCM) and Phase Locked Loop (PLL) of the Artix-7 family FPGA.
 The clocking source generator can be invoked by double-clicking the Clocking Wizard entry under the Clocking sub-folder of the FPGA Feature and Design folder of the IP Catalog.